TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-configureoruseazureadauthentication.md

 <properties
-	pageTitle="availibility and connectivity/Configure or use Azure Active Directory authentication" description="availibility and connectivity/Configure or use Azure Active Directory authentication" service="microsoft.sql"
+	pageTitle="availability and connectivity/Configure or use Azure Active Directory authentication" description="availability and connectivity/Configure or use Azure Active Directory authentication" service="microsoft.sql"
 	resource="servers"
 	authors="emlisa"